 People once avoided certain topics, like being gay or alcoholic.
 These days, people avoid talking about death and dying, but that's slowly changing too.
 Here is why those discussions are so important to individual patients, their families and friends.

 Be Grateful this Holiday Season

-The holidays can be busy and emotional enough to make your head spin.
-With a few simple organizational tips and reminders to be appreciative for all that you have, you can have a happy and meaningful season.
+The holidays are a busy and emotional time, but with a few simple organizational tips and reminders to be appreciative for all that you have, you can have a happy and meaningful season.

 As I Approach 70...

 If I ever needed a sense of humor and adventure, it is now!
 I am reinventing my life yet again, which is both exciting and perplexing at times.
 But, it is important to remember that it's never too late to shake things up and find happiness.

 Women Are Different in their Health Needs

 Men and women are distinct in a number of ways, and one-size-fits-all health care can leave both genders at a disadvantage.
 See why it is important for you to receive care that is unique to you.

 Assisted Dying: Merciful or an Affront to the Value of Life?